chef/chef-web-docs/content/custom_resources/lwrp_to_custom_resources.md

 It is best practise to use properties to change the behaviour of resources.

-In the example example we used an attribute to change the `installer_url`.
+In the previous example example we used an attribute to change the `installer_url`.

 Instead, we should use a property that we can perform checks on.
 In this case, we can make sure we only accept a String.